MRCIEU/CheckSumStats/README.md

 # <a id="example_5"></a> Example 5.
 Genome-wide association study of colorectal cancer

 Discrepancies between expected and reported effect sizes can also arise from errors in reported allele frequency or SNP-level sample sizes.
-In the next example, we assess results from a GWAS meta-analysis of colorectal cancer, where the number of studies/samples contributing to the analysis varied substantially across SNPs.
+In the next example, we assess results from a GWAS meta-analysis of colorectal cancer, where the number of samples contributing to the analysis varied across SNPs.

 ``` r
 File<-system.file("extdata", "crc_test_dat.txt", package = "CheckSumStats")